MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/limits-specifications-teams.md

 <sup>2</sup>If the number of attachments or images exceeds this limit, you'll see an error message.

 > [!NOTE]
-> The message size, file attachments, and inline images limits are the same across all Office 365 licenses.
+> Message size, file attachments, and inline images limits are the same across all Office 365 licenses.

 For more information, see [Exchange Online limits](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).